jdwije/LEWT/README.md

 The LEWT program is based around a procedure I call *extract, process, render* [EPR].
 Data is extracted from some source(s) and transformed into a general ledger data structure, this is then passed to the specified processor(s) which may use it to perform calculations, the processed data is then finally passed onto a renderer for outputting in a useful format.
 All EPR operations are handled by LEWT Extensions, thus a basic LEWT command only involves you specify which extensions to use for the EPR procedure:

 ```
 # -e = extractor, -p = processor, -o = renderer.
-Outputs an invoice for target client ACME
+Outputs an invoice for target customer ACME
 lewt -x calendar -p invoice -o liquid -t ACME
 ```

-You can also extract from multiple sources at once and feed it into a processor:
+You can also extract from multiple sources at once:

 ```
-# extract time sheet data, expenses, and milestone data for client named 'ACME' and
+# extract time sheet data, expenses, and milestone data for all customers and mash it up into a report
-# feed data into reporting processor.
-lewt -x expenses,calendar,milestones -p report -t ACME
+lewt -x expenses,calendar,milestones -p report -o liquid
 ```

-LEWT's default liquid rendering extension supports multiple output formats, it can even use WebKit to render a PDF from one of your templates:
+LEWT's default liquid template rendering extension supports multiple output formats, it can even use WebKit to render a PDF from one of your templates complete with CSS stylesheets support!

 ```
-# output an invoice for specified client as a html, save a pdf simultaneously.
+# output an invoice for specified customer as text, save a pdf simultaneously.
-lewt -x expenses,calendar -p invoice -o liquid -t ACME --method pdf, html --save-file acme-invoice.pdf
+lewt -x expenses,calendar -p invoice -o liquid -t ACME --method pdf, text --save-path acme-invoice.pdf

+# create separate pdf invoices for all customers using some naming templates
+lewt -x expenses,calendar -p invoice -o liquid --method pdf, html --save-path "#alias #date.pdf"
 ```

-LEWT does not use a database, persisting data is done on the file system:
+LEWT does not use a database, persisting data is done on a file system:

 ```
 # Persist some processed data in YAML format using the store extension